CoNarrative/glujs-guide-built/the-view-model-in-full.md

 The `commit` function lets you set the current values as the new "original" values, so the data model will no longer be dirty.
 This is usually done after a save of some sort.
 The `revert` restores all of the values to the original state (and so the view model is no longer dirty).
 Note that you can bind a button directly to the `revert` function if you'd like as it is built-in.

 With this pattern, your data does not have to be arbitrarily separated into a pure 'model' with no behavior.
-After all, if you are building a UI you are going to be displaying that data on the screen, and you're going to need all the rich reactive behavior gluJS provides.
+After all, if you are building a UI you are going to be displaying that data on the screen, and you're going to need all the rich reactive behavior GluJS provides.
 The view model concept unifies model with controller and makes your architecture a whole lot simpler - and you can still separate out your "data definitions" (models) for re-use by leveraging `modelType` as needed.

 ### Formulas